David S. G. Goodman: Works

-Goodman's research has focused on centre-local relations and regional development in the People's Republic of China; the political history of the Communist Party of China; and, more recently, on social and political change at local levels in China, most especially configurations of class, and the sociology of entrepreneurship in contemporary China.
+Goodman's research has focused on centre-local relations and regional development in the People's Republic of China; the political history of the Chinese Communist Party; and, more recently, on social and political change at local levels in China, most especially configurations of class, and the sociology of entrepreneurship in contemporary China.
 His research emphasises the historical continuities in Chinese economy and society from the 20th century to the 21st.
 He is the author or editor of more than four dozen books and monographs on Chinese politics and society and more than 100 academic journal articles and a similar number of academic book chapters.

 Since the late 1980s Goodman has been active in promoting a provincial (or more localised) approach to understanding China, both in his own work and in workshops organised by him around that theme.
 Through these activities Goodman has had a major influence on the development of China studies, prompting China scholars to address the implications of the wide variation in social and economic development across the country.
 The academic journal Provincial China arose out of the workshops he held across China beginning in 1995 on the theme of "Reform in Provincial China."

 In his research on the 'new rich' in China, Goodman's view is that local elites and power relations are strongly shaped by family ties embedded in specific localities, resulting in a wide variety of models of what it means to be middle class in different places across China.
-Goodman has also been involved in social-historical research into the strategies pursued by the Communist Party of China in the northern base areas of the Second Sino-Japanese War in 1937–1945.
+Goodman has also been involved in social-historical research into the strategies pursued by the CCP in the northern base areas of the Second Sino-Japanese War in 1937–1945.
 His current research examines the development of local social governance, particularly under the broad policy goal of achieving 'Common Prosperity' in China.